wesley-nunes-dev/wesley-nunesl/README.md

 ## About

-🎓 I'm a computer technician and I'm currently in the 3rd semester of systems analysis and development.
+🎓 I'm a computer technician and am currently studying systems analysis and development.
 I'm in a career transition to backend development and I'm focused on achieving this goal through self-taught studies related to the area, personal projects and active participation in development groups.

 🚀 I have a leadership profile, proactivity, effective communication, careful analysis and assertive decisions.
 My background includes experience in customer service, financial administration and technical support.